 There are hundreds of great crafts to make with old windows.
-They offer a vintage and unique look to DIY craft.
-Yet, they always remain elegant and classy despite the vintage feel to them.
+They offer a unique, vintage look to many DIY crafts.
+Yet, they always remain elegant and classy despite the “old” feel to them.

 However, if you’re like us, you’re probably scratching your head on where to buy old windows for your craft projects.

-Be sure to stick around to the end, we show a few great craft ideas as well!
+Be sure to stick around to the end for some old window craft inspiration!

 Pros: Cost-effective – We’ve seen some full 10 pane window doors going for under $250, and 6 pane windows for under $140 – both in great shape!

 The widest selection among any of our choices because you are pooling from sellers across the country and not just in your local area. eBay is also a very trustworthy marketplace (all transactions are insured and reviewed by eBay).

 Additionally, local pickup is often available – if you are close by or willing to take the drive.
 If you decide to ship, the windows are shipped right to your door.
 This eliminates having to sift through endless material at a craft show!

 Cons: It may be a bit expensive to ship and there is always a risk of the glass breaking during shipping.
 Just make sure you contact the seller prior to shipping to ensure the necessary protocols will be taken place when shipping fragile items.
 A simple message in their inbox will do the trick.